 Tagore: “Maybe not, yet it appears that the idea of causality is not in the elements, but that some other force builds up with them an organized universe.” […]

 Einstein: “I believe that whatever we do or live for has its causality; it is good however, that we cannot see through it.”
-(Rabindranath Tagore, 1931)
+(Tagore, 1931)

-One can see from this “whatever” Einstein “cannot see through” that, in his Western view, it must be linear and causally related.
+One can see from this “whatever” Einstein “cannot see through”, nevertheless in his Western view it must be linear, causally related.
 Einstein a priori rules out – as it seems fit for any proper scientist – any alternative to Western-style causality.
-It also seems out of the question for Einstein and the culture he represents to think that there is any concept other than a scientific, rational Western one – let alone that of an ‘ancient Oriental wizard’ (Kawabata, 1969).
-Rudyard Kipling’s poem “East is East, and West is West, and never the two shall meet” easily comes to mind (Kipling, 1999).
+It also seems out of the question for Einstein and the culture he represents to think that there is any concept – letting alone that of an ‘ancient Oriental wizard’ (Kawabata, 1969) – other than a scientific, rational Western one.
+Kipling’s “East is East, and West is West, and never the two shall meet” comes to mind (Kipling, 1999).

-What would have happened if Tagore had brought up the continuum of ‘samsara,’ ‘non-violence,’ ‘free will,’ ‘karma,’ the function of impermanent, unsatisfactory, empty, and lacking-a-self ‘dharmas,’ or just ‘good poetry’?
+What would have happened if Tagore had brought up the ‘continuum cycle of ‘samsara’, ‘non-violence’, ‘free will’, ‘karma’, the function of impermanent, unsatisfactory, empty and lacking-a-self ‘dharmas’, or just ‘good poetry’?
 Surely, there must be more wisdom than Western science in this world:

 Perhaps in return for conquest, arrogance and spoliation, India will teach us the tolerance and gentleness of the mature mind, the quiet content of the unacquisitive soul, the calm of the understanding spirit, and a unifying, a pacifying love for all living things.
 (Will Durant, 1930)

-Land of religions, cradle of the human race, birthplace of human speech, grandmother of legend, great grandmother of tradition.
+Land of religions, cradle of human race, birthplace of human speech, grandmother of legend, great grandmother of tradition.
 The land that all men desire to see and having seen once even by a glimpse, would not give that glimpse for the shows of the rest of the globe combined.
-(Mark Twain, 1897)

-In my understanding, the two global hemispheres experienced different, unique histories, and this made them what they are today.
+In my understanding, the two global hemispheres experienced a different history, and this made them who they are today.
 What did the existentialists teach us about identity?
 Isn’t it the case that the beginning of human history determined what we are, but our historical experience determines who we are?
-Shouldn’t we all agree that we are a – more or less identical – human race?
-However, thousands of years of unique history have made us who we are: Chinese, Indians, Japanese, Germans, French, British etc., and, eventually, we shaped the East and the West.
+Shouldn’t we all agree that what we are a – more or less identical – human people.
+However, thousands of years of unique history made us who we are: Chinese, Indians, Japanese, Germans, French, British etc., and, eventually, we shaped the East and the West.

-I will not attach importance to every cultural leaf or twig and say that any particular culture should be preserved, nor will I harbor the illusion that everything can be preserved.
+I will not ditch on each and every leave or twig and say that any particular culture should be preserved, nor will I give myself into the illusion that everything can be preserved.
 Having said this, however, the smallest leaves and twigs will bend and break when the weather becomes harsh, and wither when the tree is not well nurtured.
-If our criterion was ‘longevity,’ however, we would be safest to bet on the two great cultural systems: the East and the West.
+If our criteria were ‘longlivity’, however, we would be safest to bet on the two great branches of world history: the East and the West.